Hercai

 Hercai (Inconstant Love) is a Turkish romantic television series starring Akın Akınözü and Ebru Şahin, along with Gülçin Santırcıoğlu, Serhat Tutumluer, Oya Unustası and Ahmet Tansu Taşanlar.
 It premiered on ATV on March 15, 2019.
-ATV has sold rights to air the series in various international markets, including most of Latin America and the United States through Telemundo, which premiered on June 22, 2021.
+Additionally, ATV sold rights to air the series in various international markets, including most of Latin America and the United States through Telemundo, which premiered on June 22, 2021.
 In Pakistan, it airs on TV One.

 Plot

 Reyyan is Nasuh Şadoğlu's granddaughter, patriarch of the prominent Şadoğlu family in the town of Midyat.
 However, she has never felt loved by anyone in her household except her father, Hazar, her mother, Zehra, and her younger sister, Gül.

 One morning, Reyyan goes out on horseback to watch the sunrise.
 On her way back, her horse is nearly hit by a car.
 Reyyan falls and loses consciousness.
 The driver of the car, a handsome young man named Miran, is immediately attracted to her and offers to drive her back home.

 Yaren, daughter of Hazar's brother, Cihan, is infatuated with Miran.
 Miran's plan all along was to gain the trust of the Şadoğlu family, marry their innocent daughter and then leave her the morning after, humiliating the entire family and thus, exacting the first part of his revenge against the Şadoğlus.

 Azize Aslanbey, who told him since he was a child that he has to avenge the murder of his parents and uplift his family's name once again.
 However, his feelings for Reyyan were the real, and his actions were done against his will under the guiding hand of his grandmother.
 As a result, Miran struggles to cope with what he has done to Reyyan.

 As time goes on, secrets are revealed while Reyyan and Miran struggle with their feelings for each other.
 Reyyan is in love with Miran, but is convincing herself she hates him, while Miran struggles with extreme guilt for what he has done to the one person he has truly cared about.
 Meanwhile, Azize also struggles to keep her control her daughter-in-law, Sultan, and her granddaughter, Elif—who was orphaned as a child and raised by Azize—and she begins tightening her grip as the unforgiving matriarch of the Aslanbey family.

 Despite his hatred for the Şadoğlu family, Miran works hard to regain Reyyan's trust.
 It takes Reyyan a long time, but she realises she cannot live without Miran.
 Eventually, she marries him in earnest without her family's approval.